 Prerequisite: MUS 1011.
 The second course of a four-semester sequence.
 An introductory study of the harmonic, structural, melodic, and rhythmic elements of tonal music through composition and analysis.

-MUSC 1016 An Introduction to Computer Applications in Music 0 - 1 - 1This course is designed as an introduction to the use of computer applications in music.
+This course is designed as an introduction to the use of computer applications in music.